US-based Bidoon poet, activist says Kuwait deporting her | Politics

 She said she was able to travel to Kuwait with her US passport this past summer to visit her six siblings and parents who still live there.
 Americans can receive visas on arrival to Kuwait, an autocratic nation run by a ruling emir that's slightly smaller than the US state of New Jersey and is one of the world's top oil producers.

+Kareem had run a website regarding Bidoon issues and previously spoke out publicly over their treatment in Kuwait.

 “This is such an extreme measure,” Kareem told the AP.
 “This doesn't happen to US citizens.”
-She said authorities told her to board a flight Tuesday night back to Beirut or she could face imprisonment.
+Kareem said authorities told her to board a flight on Tuesday night back to Beirut or she could face imprisonment.
+She later told the AP that she spoke to a US Embassy official and decided to fly back to Beirut.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)